Liverpool defender Clyne suffers ACL injury

 No date has been set for the defender's return, though Liverpool's medical staff are hopeful the recovery process will be straightforward for the 28-year-old.

 "What can I say other than how gutted we all are for Clyney.
-He was training and playing so well - he was in outstanding shape," manager Jurgen Klopp told Liverpool's official website.
+He was training and playing so well - he was in outstanding shape," manager Jurgen Klopp said.

 "Clearly an injury of this nature isn't a happy moment for any player, but the silver lining for him is that, according to the medical guys, it’s a straightforward ACL injury.